Year 8 Intake

 17. Parents or guardians who wish to apply to the School for Special Provision consideration for an applicant should do so by:

-(i) obtaining Form SC16 from the School or the AQE Office.
+(i) obtaining Form SC17 from the School or the AQE Office.

 (ii) completing the form, setting out the precise reason why the applicant is seeking Special Provision (usually the reason why the applicant did not sit the AQE CEAs), with appropriate and, where possible, independent evidence.
 Where a medical condition is relied upon, independent supporting medical evidence is required.

-(iii) gathering the evidence required to validate the claim and to allow the School to determine the applicant’s ability or educational attainment over time as compared with pupils who have sat the AQE CEAs, attach Form SC16 and all relevant and appropriate evidence to the Transfer Form and return to the School via the Transfer Section of the Education Authority, Dundonald Office.
+(iii) gathering the evidence required to validate the claim and to allow the School to determine the applicant’s ability or educational attainment over time as compared with pupils who have sat the AQE CEAs, attach Form SC17 and all relevant and appropriate evidence to the Transfer Form and return to the School via the Admissions Office of the Education Authority.

 19. Parents are advised to retain and produce such other evidence of academic attainment as is available to them.